ClarissaSun/Longitudinal-evolution-prediction-AD-shap/README.md

 + cortical thicknesses
 + surface areas

 ##### 2-3.
-FDG(fluorodeoxyglucose) PET of ROI averages - measure cell metabolism, where cells affected by AD show reduced metabolism of ROI (Region of interest)
+FDG PET marker of ROI averages - measure cell metabolism, where cells affected by AD show reduced metabolism of ROI (Region of interest)

 ##### 2-4.
-AV45 PET of ROI averages - measures amyloid-beta load of ROI (Region of interest) in the brain, where amyloid-beta is a protein that mis-folds (i.e. its 3D structure is not properly constructed), which then leads to AD
+AV45 PET marker of ROI averages - measures amyloid-beta load of ROI (Region of interest) in the brain, where amyloid-beta is a protein that mis-folds (i.e. its 3D structure is not properly constructed), which then leads to AD

 ##### 2-5.
-AV1451 PET of ROI averages - measures tau load in the brain, where tau is another protein which, when abnormal, damages neurons and thus leads to AD
+AV1451 PET marker of ROI averages - measures tau load in the brain, where tau is another protein which, when abnormal, damages neurons and thus leads to AD

 ##### 2-6.
-DTI ROI measures - measures microstructural parameters related to cells and axons (cell radial diffusivity, axonal diffusivity, etc ... )
+DTI of ROI measures - measures microstructural parameters related to cells and axons (cell radial diffusivity, axonal diffusivity, etc ... )

 + Mean diffusivity
 + Axial diffusivity